-GRESSETTE GYMNASIUM-This 42,000 square feet physical education building contains faculty offices, classrooms, special rooms for weight lifting and personal contact sports, and a large basketball court with seating capacity for approximately 2,500.
+GRESSETTE GYMNASIUM-This 42,000 square feet physical education facility contains faculty offices, classrooms, special rooms for weight lifting and personal contact sports, and a large basketball court with seating capacity for approximately 2,500.
 Adjacent to the complex is an Olympic-sized swimming pool.

-HEALTH SCIENCES BUILDING-This building contains the offices, classrooms, and laboratories for the Division of Nursing.
-It is a modern, well-equipped building which also contains the student health center.
+HEALTH SCIENCES BUILDING-This modern, well-equipped building contains the offices, classrooms and laboratories for the School of Nursing and Health Sciences.
+It is also home for the Student Health Center.

-HERRING HALL-This former residence hall is presently awaiting renovation.
+HERRING HALL-This former residence hall is awaiting renovation.